 The first app on any list that says “top alternatives to Shazam” has to be SoundHound.
 It is the biggest rival to Shazam and any argument on which app is better is never unanimously settled.
-With the latest update, SoundHound allows you to go hands-free and simply say: “OK Hound… what’s this song?” and the app will recognize the song for you.
+SoundHound allows you to go hands-free and simply say: “OK Hound… what’s this song?” and the app will recognise the song for you.
 You can also tap on the orange button to identify songs, and see live lyrics, play the video, share, stream, or buy the track.
 You can ask questions like “What is Taylor Swift’s latest song?” and even hum the song if it’s stuck in your head, all hands-free and the app will identify the song.

 With SoundHound, you can add songs to Spotify and also easily search, discover and play music.
 Charts, weekly feature songs, videos, and artists, music man, artist biographies, etc. are many of the other features of SoundHound.

 Genius is also one of the most popular and high-rated apps for identifying a song.
 Not only can it identify the song for you, but it’ll also show the lyrics and the official music video (if it’s available).
 Once you identify the song, you can either choose to share it via other apps or play it directly on your phone using Apple Music, Spotify, etc.

 Genius also let’s you maintain your account on the platform, with which you can interact with others.
 You can share your discovery or get to know about other new tracks and albums.
 In addition to that, you can also use Genius to check out the top tracks and play them directly through the app of your choice.